Yoav666s/dnd-wiki/_pages/reckonfear.md

 # Incantations
 The following is a list of Incantations.
 You can't cast the same Incantation two turns in a row.

 **Arcane Missile.** Make an attack against a creature you can see within range.
-On a hit, that creature takes Xd4 damage where X is your Willpower Modifier.
+On a hit, that creature takes Xd4 Physical damage where X is your Willpower Modifier.

 **Befuddle.** A creature you can see within range is confused, and spends its next action doing nothing.

 **Fire Bolt.** Make an attack against a creature you can see within range.
-On a hit,
+On a hit, that creature takes 2d6 Fire damage.

+**Windstride.** As a Sleight, you cause the wind to boost you as you run.
+Your current speed is doubled until the end of your turn.